Wastewater Treatment Challenges and Solutions

 Lindsay Beaman (4:23)

-In addition to meeting permit limitations for new compliance, new regulations, maybe different facilities need to get up to speed with.
-When you think about it, especially when it comes to sewage conveyance and wastewater treatment, a lot of that process, it’s always going to be located in low lying areas near rivers and streams, especially near rivers.
-And so we deal with a lot of hurdles in construction in conveying, in being able to excavate without polluting the receiving streams and being able to keep our rivers protected without flooding our sites.
-Cause obviously a flooded treatment plant isn’t going to do anybody any good.
-So there’s a lot of hurdles in the location and the needs of expanding these facilities.
+In addition to meeting permit limitations for new compliance, new regulations, maybe different facilities need to get up to speed.
+When you think about it, especially when it comes to sewage conveyance and wastewater treatment, a lot of that process, it’s always going to be located in low-lying areas near rivers and streams, especially near rivers.
+And so we deal with a lot of hurdles in construction in conveying, in being able to excavate without polluting the receiving streams, and being able to keep our rivers protected without flooding our sites.
+Because obviously, a flooded treatment plant isn’t going to do anybody any good.
+So there are a lot of hurdles in the location and the needs of expanding these facilities.

-A lot of those decisions you talk about, there are so intermingled on the discussion of should we build this here and how this will be impacted by flooding.
+A lot of those decisions you talk about, there are so intermingled in the discussion of should we build this here and how this will be impacted by flooding.
 We have to go down certain roads of making these determinations way farther than we would normally do.
 And we might find out that you’re hitting dead ends.
-And so you almost have to go down the road the wrong direction several times before you can find out what is the best way to make a decision.
+And so, you almost have to go down the road in the wrong direction several times before you can find out the best way to make a decision.
 Because sometimes clients will ask, well, why didn’t you think to do that?
 And it wasn’t that we didn’t go down that path.
 We found out we’re hitting a major obstacle and permitting that isn’t beneficial anymore.
-And so it’s amazing how often you have to go down these routes to really find out what’s the best big picture solution.
+And so it’s amazing how often you have to go down these routes to find out what’s the best big picture solution.

 Jeff Walters (5:55)